aws-solutions-library-samples/guidance-for-intelligent-identification-of-2d-3d-assets-on-aws/README.md

 4. **Data Transfer Costs**:
    - **Cost:** $0.10 per month (0.6% of total costs)
    - **Reason:** 5 GB inbound and 5 GB outbound data transfer.

-### Observations:
-- **Rekognition Image API** is the primary cost driver.
-Consider reducing API calls or batching images if cost optimization is required.
-- **DynamoDB Costs** are negligible, as expected for small-scale metadata storage.
-- Overall, this solution is cost-efficient for small to medium workloads.

 ---

 ## Next Steps (required)